3 New Year’s Resolutions to Improve Your Mental Health

 Volunteering can help you feel more connected to others and result in decreased loneliness and social isolation.
 Social interaction improves mental and physical health and decreases the risk of depression and anxiety.
 Volunteering can help you feel less bothered by the stress of daily life and experience a greater sense of purpose and fulfillment.
 Volunteering can increase self-confidence, self-esteem, and feelings of self-worth.

-New Year Resolutions: Exercise to beat depression in 2018!
+New Year Resolutions: Exercise to beat depression!

-Set yourself up for success with exercise this year by defining your goals thoughtfully.
+exercise goalSet yourself up for success with exercise this year by defining your goals thoughtfully.
 Make specific and achievable plans.

 Don't decide your goal is to start running and complete a marathon all in 1 year.
 Even if you start to run (success!) you may feel discouraged if you don't progress to marathon distance and give up running completely.
 This negative cycle gets internalized: "I hate running", "Running is too hard and I'll never be good at it", "I'm not strong enough to run a marathon".

-Exercise isn’t just about physical fitness–it also benefits your mental health.
+Exercise isn't just about physical fitness--it also benefits your mental health.

 Start with a plan that helps you feel successful.
 Can you commit to walking up and down your stairs for 5 minutes a day?
 Walking outside for 10 minutes 3 times each week?
 Joining a relaxing restorative yoga class once a week?
 Can you exercise with a coworker at lunch for 15 minutes twice a week?